-- Contact a charity to find out if it offers a free will-writing service. - Contact a free or low-cost charity will-writing service, such as willaid.org.uk which provides free will writing once a year, usually in November. - If you are aged over 55, you can visit freewillsmonth.org.uk This scheme runs 2 times a year, usually in March and October.
+- Contact a charity to find out if it offers a free will-writing service. - Contact a free or low-cost charity will-writing service, such as willaid.org.uk - If you are over 55, you can visit freewillsmonth.org.uk This scheme runs twice a year, usually in March and October.